Hill Country Leadership Institute

 Hill Country Alliance Leadership Summit

 Community leaders, conservationists, Hill Country advocates from across the region join each September for the HCA Leadership Summit.
-We’ll join in this full-day program, with our own breakout time looking at regional strategies for historic preservation, dark skies initiative and Hill Country tourism opportunities.
+We’ll join in this full-day program, with our own breakout time looking at regional strategies for historic preservation, dark skies initiatives, and Hill Country tourism opportunities.

 The Texas Hill Country region covers over 11 million acres in 17 counties of mostly privately held land.
 Population growth and land fragmentation are significantly threatening these lands.
 Lean how private land conservation through voluntary conservation easements, and stewardship best practices help balance growth with a land protection ethic that will sustain our region for generations.